Nature is Abundant

 Who we truly are is something far beyond this: expressive, free in essence, and abundant.

 When we reconnect with nature, and therefore ourselves, we begin to feel it.
-It’s almost like the feeling of returning home.
+It’s almost like the feeling of returning home to yourself.

 Maybe that’s for a reason, because nature, and returning to our infinite nature, is our true home.